 Mildred says she feels like she was born in the kitchen.
 When times get tough, she gets cookin’!
 After husband Bert loses his job as a real estate agent (“Suddenly no one was buying any more”), she makes ends meet by baking cakes.

-While we’re on the topic of the remake, here’s a shot taken as they filmed in the Gables area of Merrick, New York, which passes for Glendale in 1935 (more info and photos at Awards Daily):
+This photo (above) was taken as they filmed in the Gables area of Merrick, New York, which passes for Glendale in 1935 (more info and photos at Awards Daily):

-One of the most memorable images from the original movie was the stylish restaurant that Mildred opened, with her name scrolled across the top in lights:
+One of the most memorable images from the original movie was the stylish restaurant that Mildred opened, with her name scrolled across the top in lights.

 Mildred’s office at the restaurant is so big that you know she’s hit the big-time!

-Monte Beragon’s Beach House was actually owned by the film’s director, Michael Curtiz.
+Monte Beragon’s beach house was actually owned by the film’s director, Michael Curtiz.
 It was built in 1929 and stood on Latigo Shore Drive in Malibu.
 Sadly, it collapsed into the ocean after a week of heavy storms in January 1983.

 After Wally Fay (played by Jack Carson) finds the corpse in the beach house and runs outside, the cops yell, “Hey, you, stop right there!” and then shoot at him.
 They don’t know who he is or even that there’s a body inside the house, so it always makes me laugh that they immediately draw their guns.